 The purpose of the supporting document is to provide the link between you, as the applicant, your skills and knowledge, and the skill definitions provided through SFIA.

 As part of Step 4 you should have selected two specific IT-related skills, each of which you are operating at SFIA Level 5 or above.
 The document you write then bridges the gap: outlining how you meet the requirements listed for these skills, as well as the generic level definitions.

 Your supporting document should:

 - be written in first person, and

-- show you have at least 3 years' experience out of the last five at SFIA Level 5 for:
+- show you have achieved genuine results operating at SFIA Level 5 for:

 - both of the two ICT skills you have selected in Step 4 (or others for that period), and